 Caffeine Content of an Americano

-A typical one-ounce shot of espresso contains roughly 47-64 mg of caffeine whereas a regular eight-ounce cup of drip-brewed coffee contains between 95-165 mg of caffeine.
+A typical one-ounce shot of espresso contains roughly 47-64 mg of caffeine, whereas a regular eight-ounce cup of drip-brewed coffee contains between 95-165 mg of caffeine.

 Plus, not forgetting the amount of water added to the espresso and whether you order a single or double shot, but these figures give you a better understanding of the caffeine content.

 How To Make An Americano Coffee?

-The Long Black is the better of the two methods and allows for more crema and foam to stay on top of the coffee which means more flavor.
-The name Long Black is actually a name given to this method by the Australians after the drink was introduced to them by the Italians.
+The Long Black is the better of the two methods and allows for more crema and foam to stay on top of the drink, which means more flavor.
+The name Long Black is a name given to this method by the Australians after the drink was introduced to them by the Italians.

 Lighter Texture, More Volume

-Remember that most of those other coffee concoctions are loaded with syrups, sugar, whipped cream, and flavorings that are guaranteed to stick to your hips well after you’ve drunk the coffee.
+Remember that most of those other concoctions come loaded with syrups, sugar, whipped cream, and flavorings that are guaranteed to stick to your hips well after you’ve drunk the coffee.

-Go on, ask your barista for an Americano on your next visit or better still ask for a “Long Black” and see if they know what you’re talking about – you might end up teaching them a thing or two!
+Go on, ask your barista for an Americano on your next visit, or better still, ask for a “Long Black” and see if they know what you’re talking about – you might end up teaching them a thing or two!